 Furry Friends On Tour

 For true dog lovers, dogs are part of the family and the family holiday just wouldn’t be the same without them now would it?
-One of the best features of Cornwall, specifically the Southeast, is the fact it is extremely pooch friendly.
+One of the best features of Cornwall, specifically the Southeast, is the fact it is extremely dog friendly.
 From gorgeous walks to welcoming dog friendly pubs, there are plenty of ways to enjoy a truly wonderful and memorable holiday here with the kids and the pets in tow.
 Here’s how:

-Walks & Days Out
+Dog-friendly Walks & Days Out

 Our stunning part of Cornwall encompasses many a luscious garden and sweeping coastal walk where both two legs and four legs can meander and explore happily.